22 Ways To Overcome Gender Stereotypes

-Biologically-speaking, there are also many people who are born with reproductive or sexual anatomy that doesn't fit the typical definitions of male or female.
-For example, a baby could be born with male genitalia, but could also have female ovaries at the same time.
+Biologically-speaking, there are also many people who are born with reproductive or sexual anatomy that doesn't fit the typical definition of male or female.
+For example, a baby could be born with external genitalia, but could also have ovaries.
 Their genetic code would not be XX (typical female) or XY (typical male).
-This population is referred to as "intersex," and occurs in about 1 out of every 1,500 births.
+This population is referred to as "intersex" and occurs in about 1 out of every 1,500 births.

-What Is A Stereotype?
+What Is A Gender Stereotype?

 What's Wrong With Gender Stereotypes?

-The idea that women are weaker and must be protected creates a world where women are discouraged from taking on exciting challenges.
-The belief that true men don't show emotion creates a world where men aren't able to form deep, personal relationships.
-This can be extremely damaging to their mental health in the long-term.
-Thus, gender stereotypes can hold people back from their true potential.
+The idea that women are weaker, overly emotional, and must be defended may lead to discrimination that causes women to be discouraged from taking on exciting challenges.
+The belief that “true” men don't show emotion or become emotional may cause men to have difficulty forming deep, personal relationships.
+This can be extremely damaging to their mental health in the long term.

 What Is Gender Equality?

-What Can You Do?
+What Can You Do To Overcome Gender Stereotypes?

 There are several facets to overcoming gender stereotypes.
-You can break the cookie-cutter view of your sex by thinking differently and behaving in unexpected ways.
+You can break the cookie-cutter view of your sex by thinking differently and behaving in intentional, yet unexpected ways.
 If you have been harmed or held back because of gender stereotypes, you may need help healing from the negative consequences.
 Finally, people everywhere can work towards overcoming gender stereotypes in their culture.